clux/modul8/docs/require.md

     //error

 In other words, collisions should not occur unless you have duplicate files in different domains, and you are very relaxed about your domain specifiers or arbiter prefixes.

+### Conflicts

+CoffeeScript and JavaScript are a wonderful mix.
+Some people prefer CoffeeScript and some people vanilla JavaScript - and that's fine. modul8 allows mixing and matching of these anywhere.

+One word of caution however.
+The browser has no notion of file extensions.
+If you require both _fileName.coffee_ and _fileName.js_ from the same directory, there will only be one exports object available under _domain::fileName_.

+This might change in the future, but for now, we feel this is already an error prone practice, and that you should not be doing this anyway.

 ### Hooking into define